josejnra/apache-airflow/README.md

 For this project you must have installed Docker and docker-compose.
-On the first run you have to uncomment the `initdb` service on [doker-compose](docker-compose.yml).
+On the first time you run the docker compose file you have to uncomment the `initdb` service on [doker-compose](docker-compose.yml).
 Then, after initialized the database you should comment again this service in order to guarantee that you will not initialize the database again.